NEW: Print all kinds of data from orders, including shipping address, status, customer contact info, total amount etc.

 Yes, products can be selected from within the app, or through the Products dashboard, in which case you can filter and select multiple products at once.
 Other bulk operations, like printing labels for the quantity you have in stock for a given selection, are also supported.

-The barcode formats supported by the app (EAN-13, UPC and Code 128) are very common and so they should work with virtually any handheld scanner in the market today, including the models sold by Shopify.
+The barcode formats supported by the app (EAN-13, UPC, Code 128 and QR Code) are very common and so they should work with almost any handheld scanner in the market today, including the models sold by Shopify.

-Yes, to a good extent.
-It's possible to easily control what fields should appear, like title, price, SKU, promotional price etc, the overall size of text and barcode and a few other adjustments.
-The default design and options work really well for the majority of cases, making it easy to get started.
+Yes!
+The app has a simplified interface that lets you customize the basics: What fields should appear, like title, price, SKU, promotional price etc, the overall size of text and barcode, and a few other adjustments.
+This default design and options work really well for the majority of cases, making it easy to get started.

-As long as your Dymo supports PDF's (as many models do), you can print your labels using this app.
+As long as your Dymo or Zebra support PDF's (as most of the current models do), you can print your labels using this app.